Aerosmith's Steven Tyler opens home in Tennessee for abused girls

 The facility is operating out of the location of a nonprofit known as Youth Villages in Bartlett, northeast of Memphis.
 Youth Villages says it helps emotionally and behaviorally troubled children and their families live successfully.

-Up to 30 girls between 12 and 18 years old are expected to be helped annually and given access to medical and therapeutic care.
-They will stay an average of four to six months at the house with the goals of reuniting them with their families or finding another stable home, officials said.
+Up to 30 girls between 12 and 18 are expected to be helped annually and given access to medical and therapeutic care.
+They will stay at the house on an average of four to six months with the goal of reuniting with their families or finding another stable home, officials said.

 The first and only other Janie's House opened in 2017 in Dougslasville, Georgia, about 20 miles west of Atlanta.